Documentation Index

 Step 3: Start an Evolution

 Click Start Evolution to open the guided setup.
-This walks you through four steps.
+This walks you through four steps.1.
+Goal

 Describe what you want to optimize in plain text.
 For example: “Improve inference runtime” or “Reduce gas usage in the swap function.”
 The goal is optional.
 If you skip it, Evolve analyzes your repository and identifies optimization opportunities on its own.
 Click Analyze Repository to proceed.